iamvickyav/interview-preparation/Docker & Conternization/Docker/docker-session-notes.md

 **COPY** - Copy from source to destination

 **ADD** - Can be used in place of COPY command.
 Copies content from source to destination.
 Also can copy file from URL

+## Things to note

+Note 1: `catalina.sh run` command will run Tomcat is foreground & will not let container shutdown.
+So we can see container id in `docker ps` command

+Note 2: In the destination side of `COPY` command, if we are not specifying file name, the same file name will be used

+        E.g. `COPY target/H2Sample.war /usr/local/tomcat/webapps` will copy H2Sample.war into webapps folder without changing name

+        E.g. `COPY target/H2Sample.war /usr/local/tomcat/webapps/vicky.war` will copy H2Sample.war but in the name vicky.war into webapps folder

+Note 3: `docker build` command will try to use existing images from cache while building image

+Note 4: Make sure you remove not only unwanted images built and also all stopped containers often.
+Refer to Commands Used section for the same